 - Be appreciative of anything he does for you because anything he does for you is a gift of love from him.

 - Rest in his love.

-- Rest in God’s love and sovereignty over the situation, knowing that if the Lord desires you to be there with your mom, He can and will work it out.
+- Even more, rest in God’s love and sovereignty over the situation, knowing that if the Lord desires you to be there with your mom, He can and will work it out.
 And if, for some reason, you can’t be there, it may be that God has shut that door in His wisdom.

 - Be at peace in Christ.